hi-sushanta/All_Blog/clj80v2z2000j0al24erx7eoz.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1693704168678/bac0ddf6-6134-403c-b5b5-4c0e9083fbbb.png align="center")

-Now you know basic how to write linear layers and $add^+$ Non-linearities in your model.
+Now you know basic how to write linear layers and add **+Non-linearities** in your model.
 Now it’s time to learn classification problems in deep learning.
 Once you understand Regression or Classification you understand every type of problem.
 But need a little bit of practice and are curious about learning new things!

 > Learning is the only thing the mind never exhausts, never fears, and never regrets.
 >
 > — Leonardo da Vinci!👋🏻

-Note 🔥— In this section, I start with a simple dataset and explain one by one.
+Note — In this section, I start with a simple dataset and explain one by one.
 After the basic is finished then, I download the real-world datasets and make a model.
 Because in the real world, you don’t work with simple datasets.

 ## Solving Classification Problems with Deep Learning